 This part contains the underlying practice for the rules analysed in Part 1.
 Rules.
 It is updated on a regular basis.
-The most recent update in May 2018 integrates national practice for four countries.
-Practice added in this update and the December 2017 and March 2018 updates is marked in green.
+The most recent update in July 2018 integrates national practice for two countries.
+Practice added in this update and the December 2017, March 2018 and May 2018 updates is marked in green.

 They are incorporated into the Database by a joint British Red Cross-ICRC research team based at the Lauterpacht Centre for International Law, University of Cambridge.

 International materials updated in August 2016 were incorporated into the Database by a research team at the International Criminal and Humanitarian Law Clinic, Laval University.

 Translations into English of source material from non-English speaking countries are, unless otherwise indicated, unofficial translations.
 The authoritative version of any material translated for the Database is the original version of the document, available on the ICRC library website or upon request.